 Another useful feature is ‘QuickFit’ which places a virtual grid on your screen with different dimensions available including A4 and B5 document/photo layouts, a ruler on top and left side, and an alignment grid.

-Other notable features include TraceFree (response time overdrive, recommended option: 60), ASCR (dynamic contrast ratio, recommended option: off), and VividPixel (increases sharpness, recommended option: 0).
+Other features include TraceFree (response time overdrive, recommended options: ’60’ at 75Hz and ’40’ at 60Hz), ASCR (dynamic contrast ratio, recommended: off) and VividPixel (increases sharpness, recommended option: 0).

 Design & Connectivity